McGill-DMaS/Authorship-StyloMatrix/README.md

 # Build the final jar with all dependencies:
 mvn package
 # The compiled jar file target/authorship-0.0.1-SNAPSHOT-jar-with-dependencies.jar contains all the dependencies.
-# We suggest to append this jar file into your systems' 'CLASSPATH' environment variable:
+# We suggest to append this jar file into your systems' 'CLASSPATH' environment variable for this session:
-SET CLASSPATH=%CLASSPATH%:absolute_path_of_the_authorship-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+SET CLASSPATH=absolute_path_of_the_authorship-0.0.1-SNAPSHOT-jar-with-dependencies.jar
 ```

 ## Setting up the development project: